wultra/powerauth-cmd-tool/docs/Readme.md

                                      signature process.
  -h,--help                           Print this help manual.
+ -H,--http-header <key=value>        Use provided HTTP header for communication -hs,--help-steps                    PowerAuth supported steps and versions.
+ -hv,--help-versions                 PowerAuth supported versions and steps.
- -H,--http-header <key=value>        Use provided HTTP header for communication -I,--identity-file <arg>            In case a specified method is 'create-custom', this field
+ -I,--identity-file <arg>            In case a specified method is 'create-custom', this field
                                      specifies the path to the file with identity attributes.
  -i,--invalidSsl                     Client may accept invalid SSL certificate in HTTPS
                                      communication.
- -l,--signature-type <arg>           In case a specified method is 'sign', this field specifies a
+ -l,--signature-type <arg>           In case a specified method is 'sign' or 'sign-encrypt', this
-                                     signature type, as specified in PowerAuth signature process.
+                                     field specifies a signature type, as specified in PowerAuth signature process.
  -m,--method <arg>                   What API method to call, available names are 'create',
                                      'status', 'remove', 'sign', 'unlock', 'create-custom',
                                      'create-token', 'validate-token', 'remove-token', 'encrypt',
-                                     'sign-encrypt', 'start-upgrade' and 'commit-upgrade'.
+                                     'sign-encrypt', 'token-encrypt', 'start-upgrade',
+                                     'commit-upgrade', 'create-recovery' and
+                                     'confirm-recovery-code'.
  -o,--scope <arg>                    ECIES encryption scope: 'application' or 'activation'.
  -p,--password <arg>                 Password used for a knowledge related key encryption.
 If not
                                      specified, an interactive input is required.